 How to sell a residential property portfolio:

-There are certain things you have to keep in mind while selling your residential property portfolio.
-When selling your residential property portfolio you will need to provide some basic information to your conveyancer or property solicitor.
+There are certain things you have to keep in mind while selling your residential or commercial portfolio.
+When selling your residential portfolio you will need to provide some basic information to your conveyancer or property solicitor.
 This can be your:

 - Tax Number

 When selling your property portfolio you should make sure you are aware of all the options as it can hugely affect a lot of imperative aspects.
 These aspects can vary from the amount you will be getting for your property portfolio to the speed at which you will be concluding your sale.

 The success of your sale depends hugely on the current state of your tenants.
 There will be some investors happy to purchase your Portfolio with current tenants while other may want vacant possession.
 If your property is bought to let portfolio it is highly recommended that you look into selling it to a landlord or a cash investor as they will happily buy your portfolio without hesitation as well as it will help you avoid getting into legalities of vacating the tenants.

 There are many ways through which you can sell your property portfolio.

 1- Landlord to landlord:

 There are many landlords who are interested in building their own portfolio, with the right price, you can attract investor buyers who another landlord like you who mostly are attracted to buy a tenanted property.
 You can either offer your property for auction but that won’t guarantee good price.
 This mostly happens when the landlord somehow wants or wishes an early retirement.